AktI-Tech/skills-github-pages/index.md

 ## About 🫵🏿:

 _We will shortly begin service offerings... mostly voluntarily.... internal project... however.. [sponsors](https://github.com/sponsors/accounts) may just be sufficient.
-Can't escape _capitalism_?
+Can't escape capitalism?
 Can we?_

 _Anything that helps is good._